-Warsaw, Poland – Poland’s Energy Minister Krzysztof Tchorzewski claimed earlier this week that it was “a fantasy” to try to reach net zero emissions by 2050, as proposed in the EU’s climate change plans.
+Warsaw, Poland – Poland’s Energy Minister Krzysztof Tchorzewski claimed earlier this week that it was “a fantasy” to try to reach net zero emissions by 2050, as proposed in the EU’s climate change and energy transition plans.

 “Fantasy” to reach zero-emission target by 2050 for Poland

 Krzysztof Tchorzewski further argued that Poland would need somewhere in between €700 and 900 billion to fund the transition of the economy towards net zero carbon emissions by the mid-century.